 Emma Ryan from the Octopus Group spent a month in Laos working with the LDWDC team in order to help them implement more effective advocacy and fundraising strategies.
 LDWDC’s team — made up of passionate, hard-working professionals — had been struggling to apply for grants and expand their reach within Lao society.
-Emma’s work has been crucial to guide them towards more effective strategies that will ensure a financially sustainable future for the organisation.
+Emma’s work has been important to guide them towards more effective strategies that will help secure a financially sustainable future for the organisation.

 She did so by helping the centre not only apply for international grants, which they got as a result of Emma’s applications, but also by helping with their marketing strategy, which relates to the handicraft made by the centre’s beneficiaries and are its main source of income.